 It might make your breath smell, but it will help you beat bloat!

-Almonds are packed with fiber, protein, and prebiotics, causing them to be a fantastic aid when you’re trying to reduce bloating.
+Almonds are packed with fiber, protein, and prebiotics, causing them to be a fantastic aid when you’re trying to de bloat.

 Snack on a few nuts and you’ll feel the difference!